 At the heart of gamification is a clever use of psychology.
-Below we will outline the main gamification drivers that trigger our emotions in order to bring positive user experience.
+Below we will outline the main gamification drivers that trigger our emotions to bring a positive user experience.

 Sounds odd, but take the most popular games – Mario or Zelda.
 These applications, with all their numerous levels and rewards, drag people into playing more and more.

-Another prominent example is Facebook – you post a picture or status and soon afterwards you are rewarded with likes or comments helping Facebook keep its users’ engagement high.
+Another prominent example is Facebook – you post a picture or status, and soon afterward, you are rewarded with likes or comments helping Facebook keep its users’ engagement high.

 Competition is another important factor that makes gamification so appealing.
 By their very nature, people are very competitive – we all strive to be better than the rest.
 This psychological feature is fully exploited in gamification.
-With all the points, badges, levels, and leaderboards that make users addictive, gaming applications are playing on the human trait of competitiveness that is an inherent or acquired component of human behavior.
+With all the points, badges, levels, and leaderboards that make users addicted, gaming applications are playing on the human trait of competitiveness, which is an inherent or acquired component of human behavior.

 Just take the most popular social media like Instagram, Twitter, Pinterest, or Facebook, which are actually big gaming platforms.
 Most of their users are trying to get more likes, followers, and comments.

 The real magic of gamification happens with rewards when the users are rewarded for particular tasks they perform.
 Needless to say that the tasks are set by the developers of applications and pursue certain business goals.

 Think about dog training.
 You reward a dog with a treat if it behaves well, thus reinforcing its behavior.
 In order to continue receiving treats, the dog keeps to the behavior model that procured the reward.